 The First Team is rounded out by NFL legend and Mississippi Valley State’s very own Jerry Rice, former North Carolina linebacker and 1980 ACC Player of the Year Lawrence Taylor and 1997 Heisman Trophy winner Charles Woodson out of Michigan.

-Peyton Manning, who despite never winning a national championship for the Tennessee football team went on to become a Super Bowl champion, mans the Second Team offense.
+Peyton Manning, who despite never won a national championship for the Tennessee football team went on to become a Super Bowl champion, mans the Second Team offense.
 Auburn Tigers legend Bo Jackson and Marshall wide receiver Randy Moss combine for a lethal offense.

 The Second Team’s defense features two of the best defensive backs to ever step on the gridiron: Georgia standout Champ Bailey, who played cornerback and wide receiver, and Miami’s Ed Reed, the ballhawking safety who recorded 21 career interceptions, shore up a scary secondary.